A+ Hardwood Floors Offers A+ Advice About Hardwood Floors

 Should You Install Hardwood Flooring in High-Traffic Areas?

 Hardwood floors are suitable for any room of the house above ground, even those that tend to see the heaviest amounts of foot traffic.
 However, we do not generally recommend installing hardwood floors in bathrooms or basements due to their moisture issues.
 We always suggest adding welcome mats at doorways and area rugs in hallways or around sink areas to reduce the amount of dirt, dust, or moisture tracked onto your wood floors.
 The heavier the traffic, the harder you’ll have to work to keep your hardwood floors clean.

 What Types of Hardwood Flooring Are the Most Durable?

 Hardwood flooring comes in many species, including oak, ash, birch, beech, teak, walnut, cherry, maple, hickory, and bamboo.
-Generally, the most durable species include oak, hickory, mahogany, maple, and teak.
+Generally, the most durable hardwood floor species include oak, hickory, mahogany, maple, and teak.
 Hardwood flooring costs will vary depending on which species you choose and the size of the area being covered.
 No matter your budget, A+ Hardwood Floors can help you select the best type of hardwood flooring for your budget and lifestyle.

 What’s the Difference Between Hardwood & Engineered Hardwood?